janhq/jan/docs/docs/docs/specs/models.md

 ## Filesystem

 - Everything needed to represent a `model` is packaged into an `Model folder`.
-- The folder is standalone and can be easily zipped, imported, and exported, e.g. to Github.
+- The `folder` is standalone and can be easily zipped, imported, and exported, e.g. to Github.
-- The folder always contains at least one `Model Object`, declared in a `json` format.
+- The `folder` always contains at least one `Model Object`, declared in a `json` format.
-  - The folder and file do not have to share the same name
+  - The `folder` and `file` do not have to share the same name
-- The model `id` is made up of `folder_name` + `filename` and is thus always unique.
+- The model `id` is made up of `folder_name/filename` and is thus always unique.

 ```sh
 /janroot